 Their recent blog on the rise of alcohol sales during the pandemic is a stark reminder of how stress can lead to alcohol abuse.
 “The Centers for Disease Control and Prevention (CDC) reports that more than 13% of Americans used alcohol or drugs to deal with pandemic-related stressors,” Suzette Gomez writes.
 “Those under lockdown or quarantine increased their heavy alcohol use from 21.0% (in March) to 40.7% (in September).
 The surge in alcohol use has the scientific and health community highly concerned.”

-2. Sobercity
+2. Soberocity

-Community is key when it comes to recovery, and that’s exactly what Sobercity is.
+Community is key when it comes to recovery, and that’s exactly what Soberocity is.
 Perfect for those in recovery or sober-curious, this network connects readers with others online to create a community of healing and connection when sobriety can feel particularly isolating.

 Start with their blog on the importance of mental health during sobriety.
 “Taking care of your mental health is a multidisciplinary mindset,” they write.
 “First, it’s a continuous way of being- you don’t just reach this pivotal destination of ‘optimal well-being.’
 Instead, just like you choose to make positive decisions for your physical health each day, the same philosophy applies to your mental health.”